 120 km, 10-12 days (Patagonia, Argentina & Chile)

-The Patagonia area of Southern Chile is exceptional due to the strangely shaped geographical granite spires and resonant glaciers.
-With the rugged terrain and changeable weather this area is different to the glaciers of Europe and the jungle coating most of South America.
+The Patagonia area of Southern Chile and Argentina is exceptional due to the strangely shaped geographical granite spires and resonant glaciers.
+With the rugged terrain and changeable weather this area is very different to the jungle coating most of South America.
+There are many treks and tours of Patagonia available but the Patagonia Circuit is my choice.

 Torres Del Paine National Park has more than its fair share of granite columns, but the visit to Lake Grey is possibly the highlight of the trek.
 From this viewpoint you can see the glacier of the Patagonian ice cap cascade 60 km to the lake.